Compliance

 - A Data Protection Impact Assessment (DPIA) before deploying biometric systems

-- Strict data minimization — collect only what is necessary
+- Strict data minimization: collect only what is necessary

 - Clear retention limits and right-to-erasure compliance

-For most EasyClocking customers — U.S.-based manufacturers, contractors, and warehouse operators — GDPR is not directly relevant.
+For most EasyClocking customers (U.S.-based manufacturers, contractors, and warehouse operators), GDPR is not directly relevant.
 But if you have operations in Europe or employ EU nationals, consult a privacy attorney before deploying biometric systems internationally.

-1. Create a Biometric Data Policy
+1. A Written Biometric Data Policy

-2. Get Written Consent
+2. A Written Consent Process

-4. Set Retention and Destruction Timelines
+4. Retention and Destruction Timelines

 - Encryption standards for data at rest and in transit